 Perhaps hand-eye coordination isn’t your teen’s strength and they don’t enjoy the Rah!
 Rah! spectacle of conventional team sports.
 You can still encourage them to participate in sports like fencing, tennis, rowing, or squash, Merkel says.

 Gray coached his two older children in soccer, but his youngest, Stevie, recognized that he wasn’t “a team-sports-type guy.”
 Instead, Stevie ran cross-country two years in high school and is an avid skateboarder.

 And if the intensity of team sports is a turn-off, take the competition down a notch.
 Check out local recreation center programs and more casual neighborhood teams.

-“Your goals should be to have your youth athlete enjoy what they’re doing, participate without getting hurt and establish good rapport with their teammates,” explains Merkel.
+“Your goal should be to have your youth athlete enjoy what they’re doing, participate without getting hurt, and establish good rapport with their teammates,” explains Merkel.
 “It should be looked at more comprehensively than just being sports.
-It should be a part of their growing up, not the only thing they focus on.”
+It should be one part of their growing up, not the only thing they focus on.”